 Contractor shall have no obligation to make warranty modifications or provide any associated warranty services under this Section 6.7.2 or Section 6.7.3, below, attributable to any of the follow: (i) modification of the BAS System other than by Contractor or its subcontractors, or use thereof in a manner not contemplated by this Agreement; (ii) PEBA’s failure to use any corrections or modifications made available by Contractor; (iii) a failure to fulfill any PEBA obligation under the Agreement with respect to such BAS System; (iv) PEBA’s failure to reasonably cooperate with Contractor in the resolution of the Defect; (v) the quality or integrity of data from other automated or manual systems with which the BAS System interfaces; (vi) hardware or software that is supplied by a third party to PEBA; or (vii) hardware, software, networks or systems not a part of the Deliverable which is inadequate to allow proper operation of the Deliverable.

-2. Regarding RFP 6.7.16 - modify the language as follows to clarify that the intent is limited to changes in federal requirements: “… federal law or other legal requirements…” We understand that the change control process will be followed to identify and compensate the contractor for applicable impacts to the BAS program scope resulting from State law changes to PEBA administration.
+2. Regarding RFP 6.7.16 - modify the language as follows to clarify that the intent is limited to changes in federal requirements: “… federal law or other federal legal requirements…” We understand that the change control process will be followed to identify and compensate the contractor for applicable impacts to the BAS program scope resulting from State law changes to PEBA administration.

 3. Regarding RFP Section 6.7.17, clarify that this warranty applies during the Warranty Period and is subject to the process described in RFP Sections 6.7.1-6.7.3.